alexey-lysiuk/Realm667-AAA/readme.md

 ## Realm667 - An Awesome Awesomeness
+##### Weapons/monsters/powerups collection for (G)ZDoom
 #### About

-Attempt to _automatically_ combine all assets from www.realm667.com repository in a single package.
+This project is an attempt to _automatically_ combine all assets from www.realm667.com repository in a single package.
 Check `issues.md` file for the list of known issues.

 #### How to build